-TRUSTEE – Research and Implementation Nurse Lead CAHMS South London and Maudsley NHS Foundation Trust
+TRUSTEE – Head of Nursing for Research and Quality – South London and Maudsley NHS Foundation Trust

-Carrie-Ann is a senior mental health nurse at South London and Maudsley NHS Foundation Trust (SLAM).
+Carrie-Ann is the Head of Nursing for Research and Quality at South London and Maudsley NHS Foundation Trust (SLAM).
 She works as part of the leadership team in Child and Adolescent Mental Health Services, (CAMHS) as the Research and Implementation Nurse lead, supporting the implementation of CAMHS quality priorities.
 Carrie-Ann has worked with children and families for 10 years, initially as a clinician, then supervising practitioners including school nurses and latterly in strategic roles.
 She has worked extensively in early intervention, seeing the vital contribution it makes to minimising the negative impacts of adversity and trauma.

 Carrie-Ann has experience of developing safeguarding strategies with her NHS role and is a strong advocate of the ‘Think Family’ approach to safeguarding.
 She successfully redesigned and implemented a trust wide staff training and development programme which encompassed level 3 safeguarding children training, specifically for practitioners working in adult mental health services with parents and families.